hansikagaidhani/ArchPal/demo/demo-v1/EXPORT_SETUP.md

 **Important:** This generates a long-lived access token.
 In production, consider using refresh tokens for better security.

-### Step 4: Set Up Dropbox Folder (Optional)
+### Step 4: Set Up Dropbox Folders

-If you want to upload files to a specific folder instead of the app folder:
+The application exports two types of files to separate folders:

+1. **Anonymized Conversation Data** - Full conversation with names replaced by `[NAME]`
+2. **Identifier Data** - Single row CSV with first name, last name, and unique identifier

-1. Create a folder in your Dropbox (e.g., "ArchPal Exports")
+Create two folders in your Dropbox:
+- One for anonymized conversations (e.g., "/ArchPal User Sessions Anonymous Exports")
+- One for identifier files (e.g., "/ArchPal User Sessions Identifiers")

-2. Note the folder path (e.g., "/ArchPal Exports" - must start with `/`)
+Note the folder paths (must start with `/`)

 ### Step 5: Configure Secrets